 - Some pathways are now one-directional.

 - Please note that all State of Maine CDC guidelines need to be met by Gardens visitors, including the State’s 14-day quarantine requirement for those coming into Maine.
-Please also note that Maine has lifted the quarantine requirement for residents of New Hampshire and Vermont.
-Beginning July 1, residents of other states who have had a negative COVID-19 test within 72 hours may also visit without a quarantine period.
+Please also note that Maine has lifted the quarantine requirement for residents sine states.
+Residents of other states who have had a negative COVID-19 test within 72 hours may also visit without a quarantine period.

 The Market and Snack Shack will be open and serving beverages and pre-packaged sandwiches and snacks, all prepared onsite.
 The Gardenshop will also be open.
 There is a limit to the number of guests allowed in these indoor spaces at one time; please pay attention to posted signage.

-The Kitchen Garden Café will be closed.
+The Kitchen Garden Café with sit down service will be closed.
 The Bosarge Family Education Building and bathrooms are closed.
+The Landing, including arrivals by boat, is closed.

 In the Bibby and Harold Alfond Children’s Garden, please note that the following features are closed or unavailable until further notice: